 Columbia Housing will offer the family member(s) the opportunity to enter into an agreement prior to the anniversary of the lease.
 The agreement shall state that the family member(s) agrees to enter into an economic self-sufficiency program or agrees to contribute to community service for as many hours as needed to comply with the requirement over the past 12-month period.
-The cure shall occur over the 12-month period beginning with the date of the agreement, and the resident shall at the same time stay current with that year's community service requirement.
+The cure shall occur over the Admissions and Continued Occupancy Plan Revised and Board Approved on 04.13.23

+12-month period beginning with the date of the agreement, and the resident shall at the same time stay current with that year's community service requirement.
 The first hours a resident earns goes toward the current requirement until the current year's commitment is made.